LindaSrbova/Mechanical_cues/README.md

 The raw data is multi length-scale viscoelasticity collected on rheometer and magnetic micromanipulator.

 - matplotlib, numpy, pandas, seaborn, glob, scipy

+Important Note: This code is associated with an unpublished work of my PhD.
+It is intended for reference purposes only.
+Do not use or distribute this code until the publication is officially released.